N'Klabe: History

 N'Klabe was formed in 2003 by Félix Javier "Felo" Torres.
 They have released several albums, including their debut album, Salsa Contra Viento y Marea, in 2004 and recently released their new single on March 6, 2021 "Se Parece A Ella".

 Through their career, N'Klabe has collaborated with salsa singers like Gilberto Santa Rosa, Víctor Manuelle, Cheo Feliciano, Ismael Miranda, Luisito Carrión, Brenda K. Starr, and Rey Ruiz, among others.
-They've also collaborated with reggaeton artists like Voltio, R.K.M & Ken-Y, and Jowell & Randy.
+They've also collaborated with reggaeton artists like Julio Voltio, R.K.M & Ken-Y, and Jowell & Randy.

 In 2008, N'Klabe began an international promotional tour, organizing presentations in Peru, Colombia and the United States.
 In Lima, they performed before a crowd 35,000.
 In 2008, they played in Switzerland.
 They've also participated at the Salsa National Day in Puerto Rico, and were part of the concert from the Fania All-Stars.

 In their album La Nueva Escuela, the group pays tribute to salsa veterans like Lalo Rodríguez, Jerry Rivera, Luis Enrique, Eddie Santiago, and others.